The goal of nominatimlite

 # geocode the addresses

-<- geo_lite(some_addresses$addr, lat = "latitude", long = "longitude") lat_longs
+lat_longs <- geo_lite(some_addresses$addr, lat = "latitude", long = "longitude")

-Only latitude and longitude are returned from the geocoder service in this example, but full_results = TRUE
+Only latitude and longitude are returned from the geocoder service in

-can be used to return all of the data from the geocoder service.
+all of the data from the geocoder service.

 query | latitude | longitude | address |